Skip to content

 Item directory renames / moves The flat-month layout means items stay put for life; slug / date changes need git mv in the user's shell.

 knowledge/ tree Read-only from the dashboard.
-Edit in your editor.
+Edit in your editor (or via the /knowledge skill).

-Caches or indices There are none — the tree is re-parsed on every request.
+Caches or indices There are none — the tree is re-parsed on each call, with chokidar pushing events for staleness only.

-Lock files Concurrent edits are detected via mtime check on POST /note; there's no advisory lock.
+Lock files Concurrent edits are detected via the drift check on toggleStep / editStepText / writeNote; there's no advisory lock.

 Skill-invoked edits

-The /conception-items management skill invokes plain file operations from a Claude Code session — it does not call the dashboard's HTTP routes.
-Its mutations are therefore out of scope of this page; treat them as "edits made in your editor, from the outside".
-The parser re-reads on the next page load either way.
+The /projects and /knowledge management skills invoke plain file operations from a Claude Code session — they do not call any IPC verbs.
+Their mutations are therefore out of scope of this page; treat them as "edits made in your editor, from the outside".
+The chokidar watcher picks up the changes either way and the renderer re-renders the affected items.

 Concurrency